kayanbadejo/NYC_Payroll_Data/README.md

 TotalOTPaid:                    The total amount paid for overtime hours.
 TotalOtherPay:                	Any additional pay, such as bonuses or differentials.

+The other data are:
+AgencyMaster: Master Sheet containing details of several Agencies in NYC.
+EmpMaster: Master Sheet containing Employee information
+TitleMaster: Master Sheet Containing Title information

-The business seeks to generate aggregated data and load it in an Enterprise Data Warehouse to facilitate business analytics and informed decision-making.
+with these Datasets, the business seeks to generate aggregated data in an Enterprise Data Warehouse to facilitate business analytics and informed decision-making.

-The pipeline is designed to:
+This ETL pipeline is designed to:

-1. Extract data from the Clickhouse database using a ClickHouse Connect client instance to connect to a ClickHouse Cloud service.
+1. Extract: Read CSV files containing master data and payroll data and ingest them into the Python environment(pandas for data manipulation).
+2. Data Validation: Validate the data (check for missing, duplicate or inconsistent values).
+3. Transformation: Transform the data by standardising the date formats, ensuring consistent data types and  aligning the column names.
-2. Store the raw data in a staging area on an on-prem PostgreSQL DBMS.
+4. Load the transformed data into the Staging Database on an on-prem PostgreSQL DBMS
-3. Transform the data and develop aggregate tables to show the following monthly metrics (average trip count, average trip duration, average trip fare) based on business requirements.
-4. Load the aggregated data into the Production Environment (Enterprise Data Warehouse) on an on-prem PostgreSQL DBMS for analytics and querying.
+5. Load Data to the Production Environment (Enterprise Data Warehouse) on an on-prem PostgreSQL DBMS for analytics and querying.
-5. Orchestrate the ETL pipeline using Apache Airflow for Incremental Loading.
+6. Orchestrate the ETL pipeline using Apache Airflow for Incremental Loading.

 ## Architecture
 ![modular_clickhouse_archi.png](modular_clickhouse_archi.png)